mlanza/seqkit/README.md

 ## Under The Hood

 The `about` tool filters out blocks which are themselves either links or TODOs.
 This is because of how I keep notes.
-I combine my [PKM](https://en.wikipedia.org/wiki/Personal_knowledge_management) and [GTD](https://en.wikipedia.org/wiki/Getting_Things_Done) content in one spot.
+I combine [PKM](https://en.wikipedia.org/wiki/Personal_knowledge_management) and [GTD](https://en.wikipedia.org/wiki/Getting_Things_Done) content in one spot.
 This includes lots of loose links — things I want to further examine or just read — only some of which become TODOs.
-That's all noise to an agent, which is why it gets filtered out.
+That's all noise to an agent which is why it gets filtered out.
 Links which are embedded in statements as hyperlinks are kept.

 ## License
 [MIT](./LICENSE.md)